gilja/instruments_fourier_analysis/README.md

 ...
 ```

-The final step before adding your own data is setting up directory structure:
+The final step before adding your data is setting up the directory structure:

 ```python
 iou.create_directory_structure()